Video Games

 Rating 4.7/5

 Review: An excellent game.
 The 2nd half after Ornstein and Smough drops off in quality.
 I really appreciate how you can do both halves in almost any order.
 Mandatory damage before a boss fight is shit(Gravelord Nito), and the Bonfire runs are shit too(Ornstein and Smough, Gravelord Nito, Bed of Chaos, Seath the Scaleless, Four Kings).
 Aside from the quality drop and the bonfire runs issue, this game is in my opinion very tightly made and well crafted.
+Another issue the game has, is tedious achievements involving crafting and basically playing through the game all the way to NG++ at least, and NG+++ if you mess up in your first run, which can easily add 10-20 hours to a playthrough, and in my opinion, this isn't anywhere near as fun as the first playthrough.

 What I would hope from a remaster though, is if they picked up the pieces and increased the quality of the second half of the game.

-Completed: Yes, including all DLC
+Completed: Yes, including all DLC.

 Delver